Specifications that control who can read and/or alter

 eigenvector of a matrix is a vector that when multiplied by that matrix

-it merely changes size.
+it only changes size.
 The eigenvalue associated with the eigenvector is the amount

 by which the vector entries are scaled.